alrokayan/kubecsv/README.md

 With this script you can deploy multiple home-assistant and multiple zigbee2mqtt and multiple mqtt brokers, each with a fix IP or dhcp-assigned IP in the same cluster.
 Storage is nfs for now.

 ![multi-home-assistant.csv.png](assets/images/csv/multi-home-assistant.csv.png)
-*A deployment csv file to deploy multiple home-assistant, multiple zigbee2mqtt, and multiple mqtt brokers with dhcp and static ip*
+*A deployment csv file to deploy multiple home-assistant, multiple zigbee2mqtt, and multiple mqtt brokers on multiple network interfaces with dhcp and/or static ip*

 ![multi-home-assistant.csv.png](assets/images/csv-edit/multi-home-assistant.csv.png)
 *That's how the csv file looks like opening it with janisdd.vscode-edit-csv*

 ![multi-home-assistant.csv.png](assets/images/results/multi-home-assistant.csv.png)
-*That's the result after deployment of multi-home-assistant.csv file*
+*That's the result after deployment of `multi-home-assistant-dhcp.csv` or `multi-home-assistant-static.csv` file*

 ### 2. Homelab
 The script takes a reading from [TrueCharts helm charts](https://truecharts.org/charts/description-list/) and deploy them.
 You can set static IP or dhcp IP with fixed MAC address all within the csv file.